Gestational choriocarcinoma: Immune checkpoint inhibitors

 New treatment options designed to reduce the risk of resistance are currently being researched, such as immune checkpoint inhibitors.
 Studies of gestational choriocarcinoma demonstrate an increased expression of the ligand PD-L1 and its corresponding receptor PD-1, leading to drug research and development into medications that can block the PD-1 receptor, such as Pembrolizumab.
 In individuals requiring more intensive chemotherapy options, using an immune checkpoint inhibitor may be preferable to long-term use of multi-agent chemotherapy to prevent prolonged toxicity to the body.

 Prognosis

 The survival rate following treatment with chemotherapy is approximately at least 90%.
 If gestational choriocarcinoma has spread to the liver in an individual, survival rate may be lower.
 Overall survival rate is also higher when management of gestational choriocarcinoma occurs in a setting with physicians familiar with the condition.
 Earlier diagnosis and treatment intervention can lead to greater success in preserving potential of future pregnancy in those seeking it.

 Return of human chorionic gonadotropic levels to within the bounds of normal values lowers the chance of recurring gestational choriocarcinoma.
 These levels can be checked monthly as follow-up.
-If an individual is interested in pregnancy following chemotherapy treatment for gestational choriocarcinoma, it is recommended that they wait a minimum of one year following chemotherapy before they plan to have a child to minimize the chance of miscarriage.
+For chemotherapy, patients should wait a minimum of one year following chemotherapy before they plan to have a child to minimize the chance of miscarriage.